Nastel/TNT4J/README.md

    	"Failed to process request={0}", request_id, ex);
 }
 ```
 Consolidate all conditional logging checks into a single listener.
-Why call `isDebugEnabled()' before each log entry?
+Why call `isDebugEnabled()` before each log entry?

 ```java
 TrackingLogger logger = TrackingLogger.getInstance(this.getClass());